 How to install Let’s Encrypt on Apache2

 Improving your website security through encryption, even on the most basic servers, can increase your visitors’ trust in your site and your ability to run it.
 Setting up encryption on your web host has generally been complicated and expensive, which often deters administrators whose web applications might not depend on user input.
 Let’s Encrypt aims to change this by making implementing encryption on any website easier.
-They are an open and free project that allows obtaining and installing of certificates through simple, automated, commands.
+They are an open and free project that allows obtaining and installing certificates through simple, automated, commands.

-Installing Let’s Encrypt client
+Installing the Certbot client

 Let’s Encrypt greatly simplifies server management by automating obtaining certificates and configuring web services to use them.
 The client is fully-featured and extensible for the Let’s Encrypt Certificate Authority or any other CA that uses the ACME protocol.

-sudo apt-get install apache2 python-letsencrypt-apache
+sudo apt-get install certbot python-certbot-apache apache2

 Once installed, you can use the next command to see test the client is working correctly.